No one Else Like Me

 I'll always love you too."

-Sue LaBella, Education World's early childhood editor, is a former teacher who loves writing poems for young children.
+Sue LaBella, Education World's former early childhood editor, is a former teacher who loves writing poems for young children.
 She especially enjoys writing rhymes that make children smile.
 Susan lives in Connecticut with her family and her bulldog named Daisy.
 She has written fun rhymes to fit many themes.
 Visit her archive of rhymes for early childhood classrooms.

 Poem by Sue LaBella